CodeYourFuture/Module-JS2/quote-generator/readme.md

 # Make a Quote Generator

-In this folder you will find the basic setup of a quote generator.
+In this folder, you will find the basic setup of a quote generator.

 You can change any of the files in this project